 Is RV Antifreeze Toxic to Animals

-If you love exploring new adventures in your RV and carry an insatiable love for pets then you must be wondering, Is RV Antifreeze Toxic to Animals…
+Is RV Antifreeze Toxic to Animals… If you love exploring new adventures in your RV and carry an insatiable love for pets, then you must be wondering, Is RV Antifreeze Toxic to Animals.

-However, not all animals are affected by antifreeze, and not every antifreeze could affect all kinds of animals.
+However, not all animals are affected by antifreeze, and not every antifreeze could harm all kinds of animals.
 Therefore, it is essential to know the details before taking the precautionary measures into account;

 What is RV Antifreeze?

-During the winter season, due to a major drop in Fahrenheit, water expands dramatically, thus, causing the pipes to burst.
-And, we all know that a water-system burst comes with a lot of damages, consequently costing you heavy amounts of money in repairs.
+During the winter season, due to a significant drop in Fahrenheit, water expands dramatically, thus, causing the pipes to burst.
+And, we all know that a water-system burst comes with a lot of damages, consequently costing you substantial amounts of money in repairs.